 How many times have you gone on a quick trip to Target with your kids and ended up with a cart full of items you didn’t plan on purchasing?

-Follow up by asking them to choose a few toys that they are willing to give to children who don’t have toys to play with.
+Follow up by asking them to choose a few toys or other items that they are willing to give to children who don’t have as much.

 There you have it mama!
 The REAL 5 Steps to Minimalism with Kids.